- Preclinical laboratory sciences

 Students considering a preprofessional program and degree in a major within the College of Science and Mathematics may contact the Advising and Resources Center (ARC) at 559.278.4150, Science I, Room 136, www.fresnostate.edu/csm/arc, for more information.

-A current list of preprofessional advisers is available in the Advising and Resources Center, Advising and Resources Center.
+A current list of preprofessional advisors is available in the Advising and Resources Center, Advising and Resources Center.
 For more information, contact ARC at 559.278.4150, or fax 559.278.5200.

 Preclinical laboratory sciences.
 Students interested in a medical career in clinical laboratory science (CLS) can satisfy their pre-CLS requirements at California State University, Fresno.
 Successful completion of the following is required: CHEM 1A/1AL-B/1BL, CHEM 105, CHEM 128A-B, CHEM 129A, CHEM 150, BIOL 1A, 1B/1BL, BIOL 120, BIOL 121, BIOL 157 and 157L, BIOL 164, and PHYS 2A-B. Several other upper-level BIOL and CHEM courses are highly recommended; for details, consult a pre-CLS advisor and consult education coordinators at hospitals with one-year CLS training programs.